State Pay Stub Requirements: Are Employers Required To Provide Pay Stubs In Texas?

 Tennessee

 Twenty-six states stand in the "access" category.
-Under that category, employers are required to make the pay stub information available to the employees.
+Under that category, employers must make the pay stub information available to the employees.
+They can provide their employees with printed or electronic pay stubs.
+This is as long as employees can access pay stubs.
 These states include:

 Alaska